[Federal Register Volume 82, Number 64 (Wednesday, April 5, 2017)]

 OSHA has a particular interest in comments on the following issues:

-Whether the proposed collections of information are
+Whether the proposed information collection requirements

-necessary for the proper performance of the Agency's functions,
+are necessary for the proper performance of the Agency's functions,

 including whether the information is useful;